CSCfi/csc-user-guide/docs/support/tutorials/bioapplications-puhti.md

-This tutorial page  provides a step-by-step process on running Singularity containers in Puhti supercomputer using selected bio-applications as explained below:
+This tutorial page  provides step-by-step instructions on how to run Singularity containers of selected bio-applications in Puhti supercomputer.
+The selected examples shown below would serve as recipe for building your own customised singularity jobs.

    - [DeepVariant pipeline](#deepvariant-pipeline)
    - ...